peacefulrespite/peacefulrespite.github.io/_posts/2015-11-25-podcast-episode-1-start-new-quest.markdown

 ---
 layout: post
-title: "Podcast: Episode 1 - Start New Quest"
+title: 'Podcast: Episode 1 - Start New Quest'
-date: 2015-11-25 19:00:00 -0800
-categories: podcast, galak-z, metal gear solid, indivisible, valkyria chronicles, bloodborne, dragon quest, gravity rush
-author: Brett Chalupa
-soundcloud_id: 234756758
+date: '2015-11-25 00:00:00'
+tags:
+- dragon-quest
+- podcast
+- valkyria-chronicles
+- gravity-rush
+- bloodborne
 ---

+<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/234756758&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

 Welcome to the first episode of the Peaceful Respite podcast, a new show about Japanese video games.
 In this episode Brett introduces the show, talks about what he has been playing, and goes over some news.

 Games Brett has been playing: